depbleed/go/README.md

 dependencies instead of providing an abstraction.
 Ideally, their dependencies should remain an implementation detail.

+The only exception, of course, is for standard types and libraries, which are by definition the same for all libraries in your ecosystem.

-Depbleed aims to detect such problems in your libraries, so that they don't cause the same problems for your users.
+Depbleed aims to detect dependency bleeding in your libraries, so that they don't cause the same problems for your users.

-Check out the [examples](examples/) for real-cases that cause problems.
+Check out the [examples](examples/) for real-cases of dependency bleeding.